milchoarnaudov/PlovdivUniversity-Projects/Web Applications/Web Development II/ReadMe.md

-The requirement is to make a ASP.NET Core Web Application.
+The project is from my Web Development II exam.